MusaNkosi08/GITHUB-DIGITAL-PORTFOLIO/README.md

 ### Reflection (STAR Technique)
 **Situation:**
-When I began applying for QA internships, I realized that my technical skills alone would not be enough — I needed to effectively communicate my experience, strengths, and problem-solving abilities.
+When I began applying for QA internships, I realized that my technical skills alone would not be enough, I needed to effectively communicate my experience, strengths, and problem-solving abilities.
 During a mock interview session organized by the program, I was given the opportunity to practice real-world interview scenarios.

 **Task:**
 My goal was to improve how I articulated my thoughts during interviews, especially when describing projects, teamwork experiences, and problem-solving strategies.
 I aimed to use structured and concise responses that left a strong impression.